The Regulatory Principles

 - independent compliance audit and reporting.

-8. A DLT provider must have systems in place to prevent, detect and disclose financial crime risks such as anti-money laundering and countering terrorist financing (AML/CFT).
+8. A DLT Provider must have systems in place to prevent, detect and disclose financial crime risks such as money laundering and terrorist financing.

-DLT providers will need to comply with the Proceeds of Crime Act and any guidance issued by the GFSC.
+DLT Providers need to comply with the Proceeds of Crime Act and any guidance issued by the GFSC.

-DLT providers will need to develop, test and maintain adequate business continuity, disaster recovery and crisis management plans.
+DLT Providers need to develop, test and maintain adequate business continuity, disaster recovery and crisis management plans.

 Preparedness for any potential threats or loss should form part of the disaster recovery plans as well as a well-managed and structured business continuity management process.
 Testing of the plans and its embedded processes should form part of the business model.

 We are committed to delivering a streamlined authorisation process which is consistent, fair and efficient.
-It will also which support speed to market for the industry whilst, at the same time, providing confidence that key risks are identified and mitigated in order to protect the public and the reputation of Gibraltar.
-As with all other regulated sectors, we will take a risk based approach to all aspects of the authorisation process.
+It also supports speed to market for the industry whilst, at the same time, providing confidence that key risks are identified and mitigated in order to protect the public and the reputation of Gibraltar.
+As with all other regulated sectors, we take a risk based approach to all aspects of the authorisation process.

 Due to the varied nature of potential applicants and the wide scope of the framework, firms are strongly encouraged to seek advice from one of the local professional advisors in order to determine if the proposed business model would fall within the scope of the DLT framework.
-Early engagement with the GFSC’s Risk & Innovations team is also recommended.
-At least at the initial stages of the framework becoming operational, the Risk and Innovation team will lead on the assessment of applications for authorisation.
+Early engagement with the GFSC’s Risk and Innovation team is also recommended.
+Initally, the Risk and Innovation team will lead on the assessment of applications for authorisation.

 Given the nascent and innovative nature of DLT, we have incorporated some changes to the authorisations process, namely, the introduction of an initial application assessment and a comprehensive presentation.